CTSRD-CHERI/SIMTight/README.md

   * `#define SIMTEnableSVStoreBuffer 1`

-As well as reducing onchip storage, scalarisation is also exploited to improve runtime performance: enabling a scalar pipeline in the SIMT core allows an entire warp to be executed on a single execution unit in a single cycle (when the instruction is detected as scalarisable),
+As well as reducing on-chip storage, scalarisation is also exploited to improve runtime performance: enabling a scalar pipeline in the SIMT core allows an entire warp to be executed on a single execution unit in a single cycle (when the instruction is detected as scalarisable),